trevorgk/gatsby-kilvo-org-netlify/src/pages/recipes/crisp-pork-belly-with-apple-and-fennel-coleslaw.md

   - recipeTitle: Time line
     recipeDescription: Let t be dinner time.
 Then you need to allow say 3½ hours from go to whoa.
     ingredients:
-      - "t - 3½ hours: Crank up oven to 220°C. Get the pork out of the fridge and salt it.
-Then back into the fridge to dry out the skin."
+      - 't - 3½ hours: Crank up oven to 220°C. Get the pork out of the fridge and salt it.
+Then back into the fridge to dry out the skin.'
-    method: "\n"
+      - "t - 2¾ hours: Removed salt, dried skin, and into hot oven.
+I've allowed ¼ work time."
+      - 't - 2¼ hours: Turn down oven to 190°C.'
+      - 't - ¾ hour: Turn over the pork.'
+      - 't - ¼ hour: Rest uncovered.'
+      - 't: Chop it up.'
 ---